 Super Moist Irish Soda Bread Recipe

-An Amazing and Moist Recipe that is super quick!
+An Amazing and Moist Recipe

 - 4 cups flour

 - 1 cup sugar

 - 1 teaspoon baking soda